 Children under the age of 2 need fats in their diet to help with the growth of their nervous system.
-Do not place these children on a low-fat diet without talking with your child's health care provider.
+Don't put your child on a low-fat diet without talking to your child's healthcare provider.

 Eat balanced meals.

-When cooking for your child, try to bake or broil instead of frying.
+When cooking for your child, try to bake, grill, or broil instead of frying.

 Decrease your child's sugar intake.

 Eat fruit or vegetables for a snack.

 Decrease the use of butter and heavy gravies.